Mostafa305-eng/C-challenge/README.md

-# C-challenge
+# Simple payment system

-simple payment system
+This is a simple program which takes data of credit card and transaction info from user (console) and decides if it is approved or declined.